PAHdb/AmesPAHdbPythonSuite/_sources/index.rst.txt

 AmesPAHdbPythonSuite and describes its features and capabilities.

-Please consult the `website <https://www.astrochemistry.org/pahdb>`_ for additional resources and information.
+Please consult the `website <https://www.astrochemistry.org/pahdb>`_ for additional resources and information, and the PAHdb `cookbook <https://pahdb.github.io/cookbook/>`_ for general usage and examples.

 .. toctree::